The observed impact of galaxy halo gas on fast radio bursts

 The Canadian Hydrogen Intensity Mapping Experiment (CHIME) Fast Radio Burst Project (CHIME/FRB hereafter) published its first catalog of 535 FRBs detected in the 400--800\,MHz radio band between 2018 July 25 and 2019 July 1\cite{chime-frbcat1}.
 CHIME is a transit telescope that observes the whole northern sky daily\cite{bandura-2014, chime-kaspi-2017}.
-The first CHIME/FRB catalog includes one-off bursts from 474 sources, and 18 repeating sources that are not included in our analysis (Methods).
+The first CHIME/FRB catalog includes one-off or ``non-repeating'' bursts from 474 sources, and 18 repeating sources that have been detected two or more times.
+The repeaters are not included in our analysis (Methods).
 This is the largest collection of FRBs from a single survey by more than an order of magnitude.
 The uniformity of the sample, both in sky position and in terms of selection effects, provides significant power for statistical inference\cite{chime-frbcat1}.
-For example, a correlation has been observed between the locations of CHIME FRBs and the distribution of known galaxies with cosmological redshifts $0.3<z<0.5$, which indicates that the majority of CHIME FRBs originate from correspondingly large distances\cite{Rafiei-2021}.
+For example, a correlation has been observed between the locations of CHIME FRBs and the distribution of known galaxies with cosmological redshifts $0.3<z<0.5$, which indicates that an order-one fraction of CHIME FRBs originate from correspondingly large distances\cite{Rafiei-2021}.

 Despite its central role in the formation and evolution of galaxies, diffuse gas surrounding galaxies is notoriously difficult to study in detail\cite{tumlinson-2017}.
-We refer to this medium as the circumgalactic medium (CGM) in the case of individual galaxies (dark matter halo masses $10^{11}M_{\odot}\lesssim M_{h}\lesssim10^{13}M_{\odot}$), the intra-group medium (IGrM) in the case of galaxy groups ($10^{13}M_{\odot}\lesssim M_{h}\lesssim10^{13.5}M_{\odot}$), and the intracluster medium (ICM) in the case of galaxy clusters ($M_{h}\gtrsim10^{13.5}M_{\odot}$).
+We refer to this medium as the circumgalactic medium (CGM) in the case of individual galaxies (dark matter halo masses $10^{11}M_{\odot}\lesssim M_{h}\lesssim10^{12.5}M_{\odot}$), the intra-group medium (IGrM) in the case of galaxy groups ($10^{12.5}M_{\odot}\lesssim M_{h}\lesssim10^{13.5}M_{\odot}$), and the intracluster medium (ICM) in the case of galaxy clusters ($M_{h}\gtrsim10^{13.5}M_{\odot}$).
 As short-duration (approximately millisecond) radio-wavelength pulses, FRBs are dispersed during propagation through astrophysical plasmas along their sightlines.
 The DM to a redshift $z$ is given by the following integral\cite{Shull-danforth-2018}:

 where $c$ is the vacuum speed of light, $H_{0}$ is the Hubble constant, $n_{e}(z)$ is the free-electron number density as a function of redshift, $\Omega_{M}$ is the fractional cosmic matter density, and $\Omega_{\Lambda}$ is the fractional cosmic dark-energy density.
 The observed DM, ${\rm DM}_{\rm obs}$, is conventionally broken down into a series of components: